codefresh-io/cap-docs.codefresh.io/_docs/integrations/kubernetes.md

 max-width="40%"
   %}

 Your cluster is now connected.
-You should be able to see it your [Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/) and start [deploying]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/) on it.
+You should be able to see it your [Kubernetes dashboard]({{site.baseurl}}/docs/deployments/kubernetes/manage-kubernetes/) and start [deploying]({{site.baseurl}}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/) on it.

 Note that you can als add a DigitalOcean cluster as a generic  cluster as well (explained below).

 #### Adding any other cluster type (not dependent on any provider)

-Go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
-On the first section called *Integrations* click the *Configure* button next to *Kubernetes*.

-In order to add any other type of cluster, outside of GKE, use **Custom Providers**
+1. To add any other type of cluster, outside of GKE, from the **Add Provider** list, select the **Custom Providers**.

 {% include image.html
 lightbox="true"
-file="/images/kubernetes/add-cluster/add-cluster-button.png"
-url="/images/kubernetes/add-cluster/add-cluster-button.png"
+file="/images/integrations/kubernetes/add-cluster/add-cluster-button.png"
+url="/images/integrations/kubernetes/add-cluster/add-cluster-button.png"
-alt="Adding a custom cluster in Codefresh" caption="Adding a custom K8s cluster in Codefresh" max-width="60%"
+alt="Adding a custom K8s cluster in Codefresh" caption="Adding a custom K8s cluster in Codefresh" max-width="60%"
   %}

-The integration between Codefresh and your Kubernetes cluster is API based and relies on a Kubernetes service account of your choosing that will be used to manage the integration.
+The integration between Codefresh and your Kubernetes cluster is API based, and relies on a Kubernetes service account of your choosing that will be used to manage the integration.

 The configurations you'll be required to add are:

-1. Name - Any name of your choosing, that will represent your cluster context in Codefresh.
+1. Name: Any name of your choosing, that will represent your cluster context in Codefresh.
 Do not use spaces, dots or other strange characters in the name.
-1. Host - The full URL of the Kubernetes API endpoints including protocol and port.
+1. Host: The full URL of the Kubernetes API endpoints including protocol and port.
-1. Certificate - The Kubernetes service account certificate used for the integration with Codefresh (base64 encoded).
+1. Certificate: The Kubernetes service account certificate used for the integration with Codefresh (base64 encoded).
-1. Token - The Kubernetes service account token used for the integration with Codefresh (base64 encoded)
+1. Token: The Kubernetes service account token used for the integration with Codefresh (base64 encoded)
-1. (Optional) Namespace - Restrict Codefresh [access to a specific namespace](#restrict-codefresh-access-to-a-specific-namespace)
+1. (Optional) Namespace: Restrict Codefresh [access to a specific namespace](#restrict-codefresh-access-to-a-specific-namespace)

 {% include image.html
   lightbox="true"
-  file="/images/kubernetes/add-cluster/add-cluster-fields.png"
-  url="/images/kubernetes/add-cluster/add-cluster-fields.png"
+  file="/images/integrations/kubernetes/add-cluster/add-cluster-fields.png"
+  url="/images/integrations/kubernetes/add-cluster/add-cluster-fields.png"
-  alt="Adding a custom cluster in Codefresh - details" caption="Adding a custom cluster in Codefresh - details" max-width="80%"
+  alt="Adding a custom cluster in Codefresh" caption="Adding a custom cluster in Codefresh" max-width="80%"
     %}

-There is also a toggle for [private clusters behind a firewall]({{site.baseurl}}/docs/enterprise/behind-the-firewall/).
+There is also a toggle for [private clusters behind a firewall]({{site.baseurl}}/docs/reference/behind-the-firewall/).

- In the section below we'll provide you with easy instructions how to get all your cluster configurations in order to add it to Codefresh.
+ In the section below, we'll provide you with easy instructions how to get all your cluster configurations in order to add it to Codefresh.

 ### Get cluster configuration manually

-Codefresh accesses any custom cluster using a [service account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/).
-You can define the privileges Codefresh has on your cluster using the standard authorization methods (i.e. [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)) supported by your Kubernetes infrastructure.
+Codefresh accesses any custom cluster using a [service account](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/){:target="\_blank"}.
+You can define the privileges Codefresh has on your cluster using the standard authorization methods (i.e. [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/){:target="\_blank"}) supported by your Kubernetes infrastructure.

 You need a terminal with `kubectl` access on your cluster.
 You can even use the "cloud shell" of your cloud provider for this purpose.